Unraveling the Mystery: Why Syrah and Cabernet Sauvignon Differ?

 Similarities of Syrah and Cabernet Sauvignon

-Firstly, both Syrah and Cabernet Sauvignon tend to have a higher level of alcohol content compared to many other red wines.
-This higher alcohol level contributes to their boldness and richness, creating a memorable drinking experience.
 However, the way in which this alcohol is expressed differs between the two varieties.
-Syrah often exhibits an elegant balance between its fruitiness and high alcohol content, while Cabernet Sauvignon tends to showcase bold tannins alongside its elevated levels of alcohol.
+Shiraz often exhibits an elegant balance between its fruitiness and high alcohol content, while Cabernet Sauvignon wine tends to showcase bold tannins alongside black fruit and its elevated levels of alcohol.

 Terroir